After writing an ultimate bullet journal setup guide, now I’d like to share with you how I start my brand new year bujo for 2020.

 In this case, my main bullet journal goal is to have one notebook where I:

-- keep all important dates, projects, appointments, events I want to remember
+- keep all important dates, projects, appointments, and events I want to remember

 - write down my life goals